Loader

 • Common Cold

 A cold is among the most common winter weather illness.
-The omnipresent “cold” peaks during the winter months.
-The common cold is a respiratory illness characterized by a stuffy and runny nose, a sore throat and a mild to severe cough.
+The omnipresent “cold” is a seasonal affective disease that peaks during the winter months.
+The common cold is a respiratory illness characterised by a stuffy and runny nose, a sore throat, and a mild to severe cough.
 Although common colds can be infuriating, one can still continue with their usual day-to-day activities and the cold will abate in two to four days.
 In case it stays for a longer period than that, one would then require medical help.
-Common symptoms of this winter sickness usually show up within one to three days of being prone to the rhinovirus.
-Some of the symptoms include runny nose, congestion, sore throat, cough, sneezing, mild headache and body pain, malaise and low-gradpe fever.
-Over-the-counter medications suggested by a medical practitioner and nasal sprays can help ease symptoms.

 • Pneumonia

-• Whooping cough
+• Whooping Cough

 Also known as pertussis, whooping cough is a serious and highly contagious bacterial infection that largely affects infants and young children.
 Whooping cough is amongst the common cold weather diseases.
 A bacterium called Bordetella pertussis, which is spread by coughing, sneezing and even breathing, is the main source of whooping cough.
 This starts like common cold and progresses to coughing chokes that end with a whooping sound as you breathe.
 Other signs of this include fever, sneezing, runny nose and watery eyes.
+To treat this seasonal affective disease, the doctor may prescribe antibiotics that can provide early relief and reduce chances of contagion and advise drinking plenty of fluids and staying away from irritants like smoke or dust.

 • Norovirus

 The norovirus is an infectious illness that can happen to people of all ages and no matter what time of the year.
 However, it is a more common sickness in the winter.
 The virus causes diarrhea and vomiting and is hence known as the winter vomiting bug.
 The common symptoms of norovirus infection include nausea, vomiting, diarrhea, stomach pain, fever and chills.
+There are no vaccines to prevent such common illnesses in winter, however, it can be prevented by following proper hand and oral hygiene.
+Also, be sure to clean and disinfect high touch zones more often.

 • Strep Throat

 Strep throat, caused by “group A Streptococcus bacteria”, is a serious infection occurring in the throat and tonsils.
 It is a common illness which is caused by cold weather, mostly in children within the age group between five to fifteen years.
 Winter care especially for the kids is crucial to prevent this infection.
 Sharp pain in the throat is an evident symptom that someone with strep throat will encounter.
 Other signs of strep throat include fever, headache, nausea, swollen lymph nodes and vomiting.
+To treat this common disease in the winter season and feel better, you can gargle with lukewarm saline water, keep suckling on a lozenge, and replace your toothbrush.

 Reducing the risk of these common diseases in the winter season starts with washing hands frequently.
 Remember to keep this list of recurrent winter illnesses in mind and take preventive measures.
 Following healthy habits and safety practices will help you to lower the chances of getting sick from the diseases caused by cold weather so that you enjoy a healthy, happy and sickness-free winter season.